Chase16Rogers/workbook/src/reflections/wk1/04-Day.md

 ## My take on wireframe

 In writing, you start with a rough draft, just putting ideas on paper.
 Then through editing and revision the draft loses it's roughness until you are left with a "smooth" draft.
 In essence a wireframe is the rough draft of a website.
 It lets the developer visualize what the site might look like so they have a place to start.
-More and more I've come to realize the importance of having a plan and good structure, the first project I did by "myself" (BoiseCodeworks did almost all of the layout) amd the little bit of html I had to write was just a mess of divs, I couldn't get half of the classes I used to actually do what they were meant to do.
+More and more I've come to realize the importance of having a plan and good structure, the first project I did by "myself" (BoiseCodeworks did almost all of the layout) and the little bit of html I had to write was just a mess of divs, I couldn't get half of the classes I used to actually do what they were meant to do.
 If I had planned ahead better, thought through exactly how I want everything to work, then maybe I would've been more pleased with the final product.

 ## A good wire-frame is like a good pair of headphones
 <small>Strictly in the sense that headphones also use fidelity as a descriptor</small>